Advanced search

 Inhibition/suppression of physiological lactation:

-As with other ergot derivatives, cabergoline should not be used in women with pregnancy-induced hypertension, for example, preeclampsia or post-partum hypertension, unless the potential benefit is judged to outweigh the possible risk.
+As with other ergot derivatives, cabergoline should not be used in women with pregnancy-induced hypertension, for example, post-partum hypertension, unless the potential benefit is judged to outweigh the possible risk, except for toxaemia of pregnancy (see section 4.3).

 Serious adverse events including hypertension, myocardial infarction, seizures, stroke or psychiatric disorders have been reported in postpartum women treated with cabergoline for inhibition of lactation.
 In some patients the development of seizures or stroke was preceded by severe headache and/or transient visual disturbances.
 Blood pressure should be carefully monitored after the treatment.
 If hypertension, suggestive chest pain, severe, progressive, or unremitting headache (with or without visual disturbances), or evidence of central nervous system toxicity develop, cabergoline should be discontinued and the patient should be evaluated promptly.